tsbinns/tsbinns.github.io/CV.md

       <li>&mdash;Supervisor: Prof. Wolf-Julian Neumann</li>
     </ul>
     <ul class="CV-desc_with_logo">
       <li>For the first project of my <a href="#ECN_Fellow">Ph.D.
-Fellowship</a> rotations, I studied cortical-subthalamic coherence using ECoG and subthalamic LFP recordings from Parkinson's disease patients, with the goal of identifying biomarkers for use in closed-loop, adaptive deep brain stimulation treatment paradigms.
+Fellowship</a> rotations, I am studying the connectivity between cortex and subthalamic nucleus using electrocorticography and subthalamic local field potential recordings from Parkinson's disease patients under different dopaminergic medication conditions, with the goal of identifying biomarkers for use in next-generation closed-loop, adaptive deep brain stimulation treatment paradigms.
 As part of this work, I presented a poster on results of some preliminary analyses at the <i>ReTune Fall School</i>. &nbsp;<a href="/assets/documents/ReTune_Poster.pdf" target="_blank"><i class="fas fa-file-pdf"></i></a></li>
-      <li>Through this placement, I further developed my signal analysis and Python programming skills, gained an in-depth understanding of movement disorders, and also gained further experience as a researcher working in an academic laboratory setting.</li>
+      <li>Through this placement, I am further developing my signal analysis and Python programming skills, gaining an in-depth understanding of movement disorders, and also gaining further experience as a researcher working in an academic laboratory setting.</li>
     </ul>

   <h3 class="CV-header"><a id="Haynes_Lab" class="section-ID">08/2019 - &zwj;08/2020</a></h3>